SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_sequences.md

 Inside the Wifi object we can further detail and sequencing between Wifi calls and Event responses.
 ![Wifi Connectng Sequence](./drawings/wifi_connecting_sequence.svg)
-More detail will all the possible outcomes are included in the flowchart.
+More detail with all the possible outcomes are included in the flowchart.
 ___